Louay-Ben-nessir/hand-gesture-recognition/README.md

 # problems
-This model is dose not react well to camera angles and light changes.
+This model is dose not react well to camera angle and light changes.
 One of the more interesting solution would be creating CGI hands and retraing it on that.

 # Files
 Model.py : is the basic model\